retaildevcrews/loderunner/README.md

 6. Start the k3d cluster `make create`
 7. Deploy pods
    - ~~`make all`: LodeRunner, LodeRunner.API, LodeRunner.UI, ngsa-app, prometheus, grafana, fluentbit, jumpbox~~ Note: monitoring and fluentbit namespaces are not ready
-   - `make lr-local`: LodeRunner, LodeRunner.API, LodeRunner.UI
+   - `make lr-local`: LodeRunner, LodeRunner.API, LodeRunner.UI with Cosmos in Azure
+   - `make lr-local-emul`: LodeRunner, LodeRunner.API, LodeRunner.UI with Cosmos Emulator
+   - `make lr-local-emul-api-only`: Only LodeRunner.API with Cosmos Emulator
 8. Set LodeRunner.API port visibility to public
    - In Codespaces, navigate to the `PORTS` terminal
    - Identify port `LodeRunner API (32088)` and right-click on the `Visibility`